Kuray107/S4ND-U-Net_speech_enhancement/README.md

 # Neural State Space Machine (SSM) for Speech Enhancement

 This is the implemenation code repo for paper "A Multi-dimensional Deep Structured State Space Approach to Speech Enhancement Using Small-footprint Models".
+To appear in Interspeech 2023.

 - A complete code will be released after Auguest 20th, 2023.
 Thank you.